ngrok vs. Tailscale

 With ngrok, once you’ve built your web service locally, you can use the ngrok CLI to generate a URL.
 All you need to do is pass it the type of tunnel and port.

-With Tailscale, you can generate a publicly accessible URL and proxy HTTP traffic directly to a node in your Tailnet using Tailscale Funnel (beta).
+As an alternative to ngrok, Tailscale lets you generate a publicly accessible URL and proxy HTTP traffic directly to a node in your Tailnet using Tailscale Funnel (beta).
 Tailscale needs to be configured at both ends of your connection.
 You simply install and log into Tailscale on each device using your organization’s SSO identity provider, and (create an ACL) that allows the two machines to communicate.
 If you’re on different networks, you can use (node sharing) to share one host with another.

 Connectivity